Changes to the Holidays Act: Employer Factsheet

 For many New Zealand employers, understanding the Holidays Act (2003) has been a challenge.
 Commonly perceived as lacking crucial clarity, some employers have found themselves in hot water after misinterpreting regulations.

 Amendments to tackle the ambiguity issues were first proposed in 2021 but four years and a couple of elections later, the Act still remains the same.
-Now, the Government has announced a proposal to repeal the Holidays Act completely and replace it with a new Employment Leave Act.
+Now, the Government has introduced the Employment Leave Bill, which would repeal the Holidays Act completely and replace it with a new Employment Leave Act.
 This Act will include new guidelines around leave and pay.

 New Zealand employers need to know what’s coming.
-That’s where our factsheet can help – we’ll break down all the new rules in the proposed Employment Leave Act and when we can expect them to take place.
+That’s where our factsheet can help – we’ll break down all the new rules set out in the Employment Leave Bill and when we can expect them to take place.

 Why the Holidays Act is changing